Dr. Gloom's Crypt of Curiosities

 Beatrice Gloom sold the entire collection to the public library of Elm Buff, Alabama.
 The collection stayed in storage for a decade when it was purchased by notable cryptozoology enthusiast, Geena “Mean Geen” Bartolli.
 She converted her garage into what would become the modern Crypt of Curiosities.
 For decades, she gave small-group tours to eager visitors from around the world.

 In the winter of 2015, Bartolli met the current curator, horror filmmaker Chris LaMartina.
 Impressed by his motion picture, Call Girl of Cthulhu and his clearly Sicilian surname, she asked if he would be interested in maintaining the museum upon her retirement.
-LaMartina agreed on the condition that he could relocate the museum to his hometown of Baltimore, where the fourth incarnation of the beloved Crypt of Curiosities is located today.
+LaMartina agreed on the condition that he could relocate the museum to Havre de Grace, Maryland, where the fourth incarnation of the beloved Crypt of Curiosities is in the process of re-locating.
+The collection will be a part of the First Call Paranormal & Oddities Museum.

 Know Before You Go